Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/README.md

 works without code, animation takes the approach of Psyshock where nothing happens except your code.

-During conversion, you request which clips to convert and which Animator to bake them for.
+During baking, you request which clips to bake and which Animator to bake them for.
 You then get a blob asset containing that collection of clips.
-Then at any time from any thread, with or without the skeleton at hand, you can sample the clip.
+At runtime from any thread, with or without the skeleton at hand, you can sample the clip.
 You can get the local transform of all bones, or just a single bone.
 And what you do with that sampled transform is completely up to you.
 You can blend it, discard it, perform some physics analysis on it, or you know, write it to the bone entity’s transform components.

 You remain in complete control over animation, and can fully customize it for your project’s needs.
 KISS animation is trivial.
 And if you want to build an